Whoever told you that starting and maintaining a successful blog was going to be easy, was lying to you.

 Here’s the deal.

-Even if you craft stellar content and promote it on social media, you’re not going to get any organic traffic.
+Even if you craft stellar content and promote it on social media, you’re going to have a harder time getting seen on search engines (organic traffic).

 You should always strive to achieve a combination of both organic traffic and the traffic you get from social media.